 How to Find the Perfect Dog Trainer.]

-Here is a great video from SolidK9 Dog Training showing the Place Command:
+Here is a great video from SolidK9 Dog Training showing the Place Command in Action:

 P.S.
-We simply use our dog beds in our living room, but many trainers will recommend a raised platform so your dog has a clear understanding of the boundaries.
+We simply use our dog beds in our living room, but many trainers will recommend a place board or training mat so your dog has a clear understanding of the boundaries.
 I admit, our dogs will sneak a paw, and sometimes try to squirm their way off the bed.
 But honestly, I’m happy as long as they are touching the bed 🙂

 Recommended just for you: